 The new platform will enable users to license commercial tracks legally to use within their content.
 As a result, YouTubers won’t be at risk of having their video taken down, and are able to earn ad revenue on the video.

 As the music is legally licensed, label and publishers gain revenue too.
 Hookd enables both musicians and YouTube creators to be paid for their work.

-License costs range from £7 to £150, with the amount decided based on the creator’s average video viewership.
-The license also protects creators’ videos if used by third parties.
+Licence costs range from £7 to £150, with the amount decided based on the creator’s average video viewership.
+The licence also protects creators’ videos if used by third parties.

 “You love music,” continued Paul.
 “You stream it online, listen to it on the radio, download it, share it with your friends.
 But the moment you try and use it in your videos you’re penalised, well not anymore.”

 Interested creators can sign up on the Hookd website to receive a free trial.

 Read more about disabled creators calling on YouTube to review its ad policy.
 Alternatively, check out Hannah Rutherford talking about demonetisation and moving to Twitch.